Is there a way to fill vacant units? If you have a vacant unit, you may find yourself wondering how on earth you’re going to find a tenant.

 Explain that everything will be remote

 In the listing, it might help to be clear that the applicant will not have to meet face-to-face with you.
-Renters have to consider their own safety and the safety of others and probably do not want to risk having to meet with you face-to-face.
-Explain how you will have an entirely remote process set up so that you can show them the unit, screen them, and sign the lease—all without having to meet in-person.
+Renters have to consider their own safety and the safety of others.
+They may not want to risk having to meet with you face-to-face.
+Explain how you will have an entirely remote process set up.
+This way, you can show them the unit, screen them, and sign the lease—all without having to meet in-person.
 You might want to also set up video call to “meet” them.

 Use tenant prequalifications

-Even though you might be thinking short-term of trying to get a unit filled with anyone, you don’t want to have to go through the messy process of an eviction later.
-Using tenant prequalifications is an easy way to see if the applicants are qualified for your unit and can easily be done through the phone.
-RentRedi, for example, has a mobile tenant prequalification survey that lets the applicant self-report their information so you can compare it against your minimum standards.
+You might be thinking short-term of trying to get a unit filled with anyone.
+But, you don’t want to have to go through the messy process of an eviction later.
+Using tenant prequalifications is an easy way to see if the applicants are qualified for your unit.
+This can easily be done through your phone.
+RentRedi, for example, has a mobile tenant prequalification survey.
+This lets the applicant self-report their information so you can compare it against your minimum standards.

 Create a virtual tour of the place

 Show the rental remotely with a virtual walk-through and tour of the place.
-This can give the applicant a “real feel” for the unit (versus relying solely on pictures in the listing) and can be linked in your listing.
-You can also use video calls to meet the applicant and show the unit, but be sure you are adhering to CDC-recommended social distancing practices and not leaving your house if you are ill in any capacity.
+This can give the applicant a “real feel” for the unit (versus relying solely on pictures in the listing).
+Also, it can be linked in your listing.
+You can also use video calls to meet the applicant and show the unit.
+But, be sure you are adhering to any recommended social distancing practices and not meeting if you are ill.

 Use online or mobile applications